swimos/swimos-docs/src/_tutorials/transit.md

 ## Executing Agency logic

 As seen previously, the `AgencyAgent`'s identification data will be stored in the `info` `ValueLane`, which will be populated using the `addInfo` `CommandLane`.
 We'll maintain a count of vehicles via the `vehicleCount` `ValueLane` to compute averages, and store that average in the `avgVehicleSpeed` `ValueLane`.
-Another thing we'll do is maintain a geo-spatial bounding box that encompasses all active agency vehicles via the `boundingBox` `ValueLane`.

 Our primary method for processing streaming data for the `AgencyAgent` will be through the `addVehicles` `CommandLane`.